LucRosset/Air-Ride/Development Log/README.md

 ## Acceleration, top speed and turning/drifting
 I have changed the acceleration to linearly interpolate towards the machine's facing (`Vector3.MoveTowards` instead of `Vector3.RotateTowards`) when the angle between the current velocity and the target velocity is larger than a threshold.
-I set the threshold to 30 degrees and it ended up correcting the problem of velocity vector taking too long to reach the machine's facing after a sharp turn or break.
+I set the threshold to 30 degrees and it ended up correcting the problem of velocity vector taking too long to reach the machine's facing after a sharp turn or brake.

+Added a very simple boost method: when the brake button is pressed, a gauge starts filling up at a specific rate.
-Added a very simple boost: when the break button is released, a boost method can be executed and, for now, it's just setting the velocity.
+When the brake is released, a boost method is executed and, for now, it's just adding to the velocity (with `Vector3.ClampMagnitude` to avoid huge boosts).
-Also added a velocity vector gizmo.
+Also added a velocity vector gizmo and a simple boost gauge.

+Next, I will modularize the movement script, as I mentined.
+After that, add pitch and machine orientation to the mix, then switch to flight/glide.